Overbite 101: Correction, Braces, & Surgery

 - Overbite vs. Overjet

 - Grade of Malocclusion

 - List of Sources

 A beautiful set of perfectly straight and pearly white teeth may often be displayed when a celebrity flashes a big, high voltage smile for the cameras, but that doesn't mean the individual was born with such a fabulous smile.
 Nor does it mean that everyday individuals can't obtain the same great grin.
-Oftentimes, baby teeth aren't replaced with straight, permanent teeth.
-Many individuals will need to undergo orthodontic care in order correct crooked teeth into alignment.
+Frequently, baby teeth aren't replaced with straight, permanent teeth.
+Many individuals will need to undergo orthodontic care to correct crooked teeth into alignment.

 Overbite vs. Underbite

 If you are facing a problem with the positioning of your teeth, it helps to understand the name of your specific concern.
 When the top teeth overlap the bottom teeth more than usual, it is called an overbite.
 Most everyone has a slight overbite since the upper teeth normally overlap and rest in front of the lower teeth.
 However, properly aligned top teeth sit comfortably atop the lower front teeth, without a large noticeable gap between the upper teeth and lower teeth that can be apparent with an overbite.